KathPra/DCBM/README.md

-# Aligning Visual and Semantic Interpretability through Visually Grounded Concept Bottleneck Models
+# DCBM: Data-Efficient Visual Concept Bottleneck Models
 You can find our paper on **[arXiv](https://arxiv.org/abs/2412.11576)** 📄.

 **Accepted at ICML 2025** 🎉